nddipiazza/tika-pipes/README.md

 * Remove the dependencies from the fetcher you copied from that you do not need.
 * Add the dependency your project needs as you need them.

-All the java classes for the fetcherconfig, fetcher and plugin need to be refactored to your fetcher's name.
+All the java classes for the FetcherConfig, fetcher and plugin need to be refactored to your fetcher's name.